Prescoter/Emora-Project/README.md

 ## Features

 - **Intuitive User Interface**: Emora offers a user-friendly graphical interface, making search and result exploration more accessible.
-- **Search Across Multiple Sites**: The tool queries a variety of popular websites to determine if the specified username is being used.
+- **Search Across Multiple Sites**: The tool queries a variety of popular websites (46 for now) to determine if the specified username is being used.
 - **Frequently updated**: Emora is a brand new open source project, and will be updated regularly!

 ## FAQ